As an Amazon Associate, we earn from qualifying purchases. This post includes affiliate links.

 It is estimated that 6,000 women in the United States women reach menopause every single day.
 That amounts to 2 million women every year.

 Most women reach menopause between the ages of 45 and 55.
-And as statistics would have it, 46 million women will be older by 55 years by 2020.
+And as statistics would have it, 46 million women will be over 55 by 2020.
 That’s a lot of us!

 So what happens during “the change”?

 Perimenopause comes first.
 It’s the transitional stage before menopause marked by the reduction of mature eggs in a woman’s ovaries.
 A decrease in progesterone and estrogen typically follows.
 This, in turn, causes notorious menopausal symptoms such as irritability, fatigue, vaginal dryness, and hot flashes.

 Menopause is a natural and normal event that is defined as the final menstrual period (FMP).
 In other words, it is a time when a woman’s ovaries stop functioning and menstrual periods stop.
 A woman reaches menopause when she fails to have her monthly period for twelve consecutive months.
 After menopause, a woman can experience transitional symptoms for up to 10 years.

-Research shows that 75% of menopausal women experience night sweats and hot flashes at some point during perimenopause and menopause.
+Research shows that 75 percent of menopausal women experience night sweats and hot flashes at some point during perimenopause and menopause.

-In addition, two-thirds of postmenopausal women in North America experience hot flashes with approximately 10-20% experiencing severe hot flashes.
+In addition, two-thirds of postmenopausal women in North America experience hot flashes with approximately 10-20 percent experiencing severe hot flashes.

 Hot flashes, a common menopausal symptom, are caused by a sudden increase in skin temperature which in turn results in flushed face and sweating.
 Hot flashes can result in embarrassment, discomfort, and disruption of sleep.
 The cause of hot flashes is unknown, but they are likely related to hormonal and body thermostat changes which become hypersensitive to shifts in body temperature.